top of page

 Services offered

 Rhiannon provides focussed psychological strategies for a range of presenting issues, and accepts self-referral, GP Mental Health Care Plan and Employee Assistance Program referrals.
-With her background in working with children, support for younger clients is one of her specialities.

 bottom of page